 I am drawn to strong female voices, humorists, and female-humorists, but I’m perfectly capable of editing humorless male writers as well.
 I particularly enjoy working on memoir, essay collections, and commercial and literary fiction.
 Some of my favorite writers include: Jessi Klein, Una LaMarche, Nora Ephron, David Sedaris, Vladimir Nabokov, Charlotte Bronte, and Jane Austen.

 My clients run the gamut: from debut novelists who need a skilled editor before approaching agents, to established authors with books already under contract.
-After failing to sell on its first offering, some clients are looking for a “Book Doctor”; others are referred by literary agents before they submit to the big publishing houses.

 If I am interested in taking on a project, I often suggest that the author complete as much of the book as possible before we begin our working relationship, or I might give the writer specific “homework assignments” in order to get the most out of our time together.